UPPMAX/UPPMAX-documentation/docs/cluster_guides/ides_on_bianca.md

 In all cases, we use an interactive node: an IDE is a resource-heavy program, so using it on a login node would slow down other users.

-???- tip "Forgot how to start an interactive node?"
+???- question "Forgot how to start an interactive node?"

     See [here](start_interactive_node_on_bianca.md).

-???- note "Do you really want to use an IDE on Bianca?"
+???- question "Do you really want to use an IDE on Bianca?"

     Using an IDE on Bianca is cumbersome and there are superior ways to develop code on Bianca.